Sugunapriyadharshini Sundararama

 DOCTORAL CANDIDATE

-I completed a degree in Biotechnology from Stella Maris College, India and then a MSc in Tissue Engineering and Regenerative medicine in Chettinad University, India.
-I am currently a lifETIME CDT PhD student in CURAM, based at the Lambe Institute for Translational Research at NUI Galway.
-My research focuses on development of a 3D in-vitro model of metastatic breast cancer to study modification of extracellular vesicles (EVs) for therapy under the supervision of Dr Róisín Dwyer and Prof. Garry Duffy.
+Yashna completed a B.Sc.in Biotechnology from Stella Maris College, India and then a M.Sc. in Tissue Engineering and Regenerative medicine in Chettinad University, India.
+She's currently a lifETIME CDT PhD student in CÚRAM, based at the Lambe Institute for Translational Research at University of Galway.
+Her research focuses on development of a 3D in-vitro model of Metastatic Breast Cancer to study modification of Extracellular Vesicles (EVs) for therapy under the supervision of Dr. Róisín Dwyer and Prof. Garry Duffy.